mad4j/hmi-demo/HMI_ADVANCED_REQS.md

 - Acceptance: No auto-dismiss permitted for CRITICAL severity.
 - Rationale: Mandatory acknowledgment ensures critical events are consciously assessed before continuation.

+#### HMI-REQ-055 - Non-blocking presentation of informational notifications

+Notifications of NORMAL or INFO severity SHALL be presented in a non-blocking, non-modal manner that does not interrupt the operator's current interaction flow, does not require explicit acknowledgement, and auto-dismisses after a configurable display period.

+- Verification: I + T
+- Acceptance: NORMAL/INFO notifications do not open a modal overlay; operator can continue interacting with any control while the notification is visible; notification auto-dismisses within a configurable timeout (default: 5 s); no confirmation action is required from the operator.
+- Rationale: Blocking an operator for informational feedback imposes unnecessary workflow interruption and increases task completion time.
+Non-blocking presentation ensures that low-priority status updates reach the operator without preempting ongoing mission-critical interactions, consistent with the graduated urgency model established by HMI-REQ-006 and HMI-REQ-007.

 #### HMI-REQ-008 - Multimodal transmission-start feedback !!!TBV

 The system SHALL provide at least two feedback modalities when transmission starts (e.g., visual and audible/haptic where available).